cmaas/markdown-it-table-of-contents/README.md

 "forceFullToc"         | If true, renders all the headers in TOC, even if the headers are in incorrect order | false "containerHeaderHtml"  | Optional HTML string for container header                                           | `<div class="toc-container-header">Contents</div>`
 "containerFooterHtml"  | Optional HTML string for container footer                                           | `<div class="toc-container-footer">Footer</div>`
+"transformLink"        | A function for transforming the TOC links                                           | `undefined`

 `format` is an optional function for changing how the headings are displayed in the TOC.
 ```js